 Dental health is one of the most neglected issues in dogs.
 Yet, neglected teeth can quickly lead to canine dental disease other serious–and often fatal–diseases.
-Dr. Kathryn Primm, owner of Apple Brook Animal Hospital, and Dr. Denise Petryk, Director of Veterinary Services at Trupanion, shared with us some of the illnesses that can result from poor dental hygiene.
+Dr. Kathryn Primm, owner of Apple Brook Animal Hospital, and Dr. Denise Petryk, Director of Veterinary Services at Trupanion Pet Insurance, shared with us some of the illnesses that can result from poor dental hygiene.

 #1 – Heart Valve Infections

 Dr. Primm: “Mouth bacteria can travel and settle on the heart valves.
 Bacterial endocarditis (infection of the interior of the heart) is a problem of its own and can also permanently damage cardiac tissue and lead to heart disease and even heart failure.”

 Dr. Primm: “It is the job of the liver to filter things, so when bacteria in the mouth is swallowed, infection can work its way to the liver fairly easily.
 Treatment is long and arduous.
 It’s also expensive and involves long-term treatment.
 This can be fatal.”

 Dr. Primm: “Mouth bacteria can get into the blood stream and cause a sepsis (systemic infection that goes everywhere that the blood does–outside of the blood brain barrier).
 Septic pets can survive but it’s a struggle and they will die if not aggressively treated.”

 Dr. Petryk: “Bad teeth can be incredibly painful and lead to a decrease in appetite Older, thin pets are at a significant risk for additional weight loss and deterioration, which can lead to organ failure.
 Sometimes it can be difficult to determine whether organ failure is due to bad teeth or originates from something else.”

 #5 – Osteomyelitis (Bone Infection)